Become a Sponsor or Contributor at Music in Our Homeschool

 - Music Lessons

 To submit something or ask a question, please use the contact form below.
-Posts should be 500-1250 words.
+Posts should be 1500 or more words and be SEO keyword rich.
+(Longer articles tend to rank better in search lately.)
 Include a short bio.
 Html format is preferred.
 If you include photos, the photos must be taken by you.
 Otherwise, I’ll choose photos.
 If you have a website or music product for sale, you are welcome to link to it.
 If I am a part of your affiliate program, I will include my affiliate link.

 You will be sent a Paypal invoice for $100 per post.
-All articles are shared at least once in the Music in Our Homeschool email newsletter (7000 subscribers), and continually on Pinterest, Facebook page and group, and Twitter (4500+ total followers).
+All articles are shared at least once in the Music in Our Homeschool email newsletter (10,000+ subscribers), and on Pinterest, Instagram, Facebook page and group, and Twitter.

 Other perks of being a sponsor:

-I will share about you and your product/company in my Facebook group “Music in Our Homeschool,” which currently has almost 1000 members.
+I will share about you and your product/company in my Facebook group “Music in Our Homeschool,“ which currently has over 2600 members.

 Here are our wonderful contributors!